dapperlabs/nba-smart-contracts/README.md

 The TopShot contract defines  types.

  - `Play`: A struct type that holds most of the metadata for the moments.
-    All molds in Top Shot will be stored and modified in the main contract.
+    All plays in Top Shot will be stored and modified in the main contract.
-    A `Mold` object contains fields for its ID, the number of moments that can be minted from each quality, the number that can still be minted of each quality, and a field for all the mold's metadata.
  - `SetData`: A struct that contains constant information about sets in topshot like the name, the series, the id, and such.
  - `Set`: A resource that contains functionality to modify sets,